AKMofficial/telegram-deepseek-bot/README.md

 * Python 3.7 or higher
 * A Telegram Bot Token.
 Create a new bot using [BotFather](https://t.me/BotFather).
 * A DeepSeek API.
-Obtained from the [DeepSeek platform](https://platform.deepseek.com/)
+Obtain it from the [DeepSeek platform](https://platform.deepseek.com/)

 ## Setup & Installation